Henry Chung (he/him), Assistant Professor

 Elisabeth (Ellie) received her Bachelor’s degree in Entomology from Michigan State University in 2018 and started her graduate studies in Marisol Quintanilla’s lab at the Department of Entomology in the Fall of 2019.
 She is co-advised by Henry.
 Her research focuses on determining the basis of host preferences in Pratylenchus root lesion nematode species and designing molecular tools to identify and distinguish between morphologically similar species.

 Ellie hails from Akron, Ohio, and completed her Bachelor’s degree in Molecular and Cellular Biology with a minor in Chemistry in 2018 from Kent State University.
 Her undergraduate research focused on functional morphology for fluid-feeding in muscid and calliphorid flies.
 She recently completed her Master’s in Entomology at Michigan State (2021), studying phylogenetic relationships of longhorn beetles.
 Ellie has just begun her Ph.D. in Genetics & Genome Sciences at MSU, rotating in Henry’s lab to study the role of cuticular hydrocarbons in desiccation resistance in Drosophila.
 She is interested in investigating questions related to genetic mechanisms of evolution.

 Cole Richards, Undergraduate

 Cole is an undergraduate student majoring in Microbiology with a minor in Entomology.
 He is working on the evolution of desiccation resistance in Drosophila species and investigating the function of fatty acyl-CoA elongase genes in D. melanogaster.

-Elaina is an undergraduate student who is working with Zinan and Susu on identifying CRISPR/Cas9 edited Drosophila flies.
+Elaina was a summer undergraduate student who worked with Zinan and Susu on identifying CRISPR/Cas9 edited Drosophila flies.